 We can use (\ref{eq:pm}) in the computations.
-Through a simple modification, we can incorporate the imaging condition in the box-algorithm for reverse time continuation from the boundary detailed in Section \ref{sec:comprtc}, yielding a RTM imaging algorithm.
-Without loss of generality, we assume here that the source signature is a delta function; general discrete source signatures can be accommodated for in a straight-forward way by viewing them as a weighted sum of delta functions shifted by the time step of the Hamilton-Jacobi equations.
-Suppose that the source travel time $T_{\tilde x}(y)$ and amplitude $\mathcal{A}_{\tilde{x}}(y)$ have been evaluated for the image region (here, by evaluating the Hamiltonian and Hamilton-Jacobi system of the half-wave equation, i.e. ray-tracing, cf. Section \ref{sec:source}).
-We begin with the evaluation of $H$ for partial reverse time continuation from the boundary (cp.
-Algo. \ref{tab:rtc}, Part I).
-We obtain a contribution of time interval $n_s$ to the image at $y^*=y^*(x',0,s^*)$ if $(n_s-1)t_1+t \leq T_{\tilde x}(y^*) \leq n_st_1+t -s^*$.
-Subject to this condition, the coordinate transform for image point $y^*$ is given by $\Tvk^{*(n_s)}(y^*)=(x_0',T_{\tilde x}(y^*)+s^*)$ and the propagator matrices are given by $W^{s^*}$.
-Application of the box algorithm with $\Tvk^{*(n_s)}$ and $W^{s^*}$ with $\mathcal{A}_{\tilde{x}}$ incorporated in the amplitude $\tilde a^*$ yields the partial image
+Through a simple modification, we can incorporate the imaging condition in the box algorithm for reverse-time continuation from the boundary detailed in Section \ref{sec:comprtc}, yielding an RTM imaging algorithm.
+Without loss of generality, we assume here that the source signature is a delta function; general discrete source signatures can be accommodated for in a straight-forward way by viewing them as a weighted sum of delta functions shifted by the time step for solving the Hamilton-Jacobi equations.
+Suppose that the source travel time $T(y,\tilde{x})$ and amplitude $\mathcal{A}(y,\tilde{x},\tau)$ have been evaluated for the image region (here, by evaluating the corresponding Hamiltonian and Hamilton-Jacobi system, i.e. ray-tracing; cf. Section \ref{sec:source}).
+We begin with the evaluation of the imaging operator $H$ for partial reverse-time continuation from the boundary (cf. Algo. \ref{tab:rtc}, Part I).
+We obtain a contribution of time interval $n_s$ to the image at $y^*=y^*(x',0,s^*)$ if $(n_s-1)t_1+t \leq T(y^*,\tilde{x}) \leq n_st_1+t -s^*$.
+Subject to this condition, the coordinate transform for image point $y^*$ is given by $\Tvk^{*(n_s)}(y^*)=(x_0',T(y^*,\tilde{x})+s^*)$ and the propagator matrices are given by $W^{s^*}$.
+Application of the box algorithm with $\Tvk^{*(n_s)}$ and $W^{s^*}$ with $\mathcal{A}$ incorporated in the amplitude $\tilde a^*$ yields the partial image